martin-stoehr/ase-devel/share/python-ase/doc/development/translate.rst

 ----------------

-If any of the below steps prove difficult, be sure to ask on the :ref:`developer mailing list <mailing_lists>`.
+If any of the below steps prove difficult, be sure to ask on the :ref:`developer mailing list <contact>`.
 These steps should work on GNU/Linux.

 * :ref:`Download <download_and_install>` ASE.
 * Go to :file:`ase/gui/po`.
 There is a directory of the form :file:`{ll}` or :file:`{ll}_{LL}` for each language, where :file:`{ll}` is the `language code`_ and :file:`{LL}` the `country code`_.
 The latter is necessary only if variants of the same language are spoken in multiple countries.